marler8997/dndgames/fist_ruby_pheonix/journal.md

       Barnacle the barbarian
       Sylivia the halfling
 - I roll a nat 20 nature check to see if I know how strong this dinosaur might be
-    - I look towards the sun and I see the "key symbol" and I realize I know what this is
+    - I look towards the sun and I see the "key symbol" and I realize I know what this (the dinosaur) is
 - Kyuu put on the ring of swimming
-- We snuck up on the creature using the boat and I casted Dominate, it initially rolled a nat 20 and we entered initiative.
-I rolled a nat 20 on my initiative and casted it again and it failed.
+- We snuck up on the creature using the boat and I cast Dominate, it initially rolled a nat 20 and we entered initiative.
+I rolled a nat 20 on my initiative and cast it again and it failed.
     - after a few rounds it got a critical failure and is now dominated

+### Session: April 27, 2025

+- Around 3PM
+- We headed to the Dinosaurs Cave
+   - 3 emeralds (1 given to the Corsairs team, 2 added to items.txt)
+   - carved jaw that looks like a club (added to items.txt)
+- We check out a bungalow
+   - there is some clothes in the corner, they are dirty but seem like they are not from this region
+   - greater boots of bounding (+10 speed, +2 athletics for high/long jump, when leaping you move 8 feet farther or 6 feet higher) given to faux
+- I spent 10 minutes to Tame the dinosaur
+   - this allows me to use Command Animal